Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Spin-Momentum Locking

 To illustrate the relevance of the breakdown terms, we consider an incident left-handed (spin $+$) polarized wave, impinging onto the GPM described in Fig.~\ref{fig:sample}.
-We compute the reflection coefficients at a fixed frequency as a function of $k_x^{in}$, in the vicinity of an SPP resonance.
-Fig.~\ref{fig:appSML} renders the results for two different Bragg orders ($r_{k_x^{in} + G^0}$ and $r_{k_x^{in} + G^0 +k_g}$) and the two circular polarizations (spin $+$ in red and spin $-$ in blue).
-The left panels (a and b) are computed artificially forcing $\Delta_{m}=0$ (taking $Y_{ms} = Y_{mp}$), while the right panels (c and d) are the full calculations.
-As expected, when $\Delta_{m}=0$ the coefficient $r_{k_x^{in} + G^0}$ is non-zero only for spin $+$, while the Bragg mode that has gained an extra geometric momentum $k_{g}$ has an associated spin reduction, and is thus non-zero only for spin $-$.
+We compute the reflection coefficients at a fixed frequency as a function of $k_x^{in}$, near an SPP resonance.
+Figure~\ref{fig:appSML} renders the results for two different Bragg orders ($r_{k_x^{in} + G^0}$ and $r_{k_x^{in}+k_g}$) and the two circular polarizations (spin $+$ in red and spin $-$ in blue).
+The left panels (a and b) are computed neglecting all breakdown terms by artificially forcing both $\Delta_{m}=0$ (taking $Y_{ms} = Y_{mp}$) and $C_{m m'} = C_{m m'}^{z} $, while the right panels (c and d) are the full calculations including the breakdown terms.
+As expected, when breakdown terms are neglected, the coefficient $r_{k_x^{in} + G^0}$ is nonzero only for spin $+$, while the Bragg mode that has gained an extra geometric momentum $k_{g}$ has an associated spin reduction, and is thus nonzero only for spin $-$.
 When the breakdown terms are considered, as they should, both polarizations become finite for any Bragg order.
-Away from the SPP resonance, the effect of the breakdown terms is small.
-However, the breakdown is strong at resonance when the excitation process involves the transfer of geometric momentum.
-This constitutes the second significant result of this Letter.
+Away from the SPP resonance, the effect of the breakdown terms is small and SML selection rules hold to a good approximation.
+However, the breakdown terms can not be neglected at resonance.
+So, a new set of phenomenological selection rules is needed to understand the SML in plasmonic metasurfaces when SPPs are excited.
+This will be analyzed in detail in the next section when describing the excitation and deexcitation of SPPs.

+Notice that we can apply the geometric couplings sequentially.
+This is, we can study the couplings between a Bragg mode and a second one, and then the couplings between the latter and another different.
+This way, the first mode can be coupled to modes with two or more units of added geometric momentum ($\pm 2 \, k_g, \pm 3 \, k_g$, etc.).
+Of course, this would not be possible if the SML were perfect because spinor algebra would prevent this process (it is impossible to reduce more than one spin unit to a spin 1/2).
+However, as we will show in the next section, breakdown terms enable this remarkable phenomenology.